mnesleha/Shopwise/docs/testing/Quality Discovery.md

 - Only parent categories are exposed as top-level resources.
 - Child categories are embedded and read-only.
 - Category tree depth is enforced by model validation.

+### Discounts Domain

+- Discounts are exposed as read-only resources.
+- Only active discounts within validity period are returned.
+- Discounts target either a product or a leaf category.
+- Category-targeted discounts are not explicitly represented in API payload.
+- Discount application logic is intentionally out of API scope.